kimbjerge/few-shot-novelty/README.md

 1. The Bayes threshold is learned with few-shot learning (N-way and 5-shot) on the validation dataset
 2. A few-shot with novelty is performed on the test dataset (N-way, 1-novelty and 5-shot)
-3. few-shot without novelty is performed on the test dataset (N-way and 5-shot)
+3. A few-shot without novelty is performed on the test dataset (N-way and 5-shot)
 4. A few-shot with novelty is performed on the test dataset (N-way, 1-novelty, and 1-shot)
 5. A few-shot without novelty is performed on the test dataset (N-way and 1-shot)